Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: Method

 \item \textbf{Simultaneous optimisation with subspace optimisation and simple Hamiltonian expectation value}\\ The most computational resource efficient method is based solely on the Hamiltonian expectation value,

 In this approach the unitary is designed to enforce a subspace structure that naturally preserves orthogonality without extra penalty terms.
 The overall unitary is constructed by decomposing an SO(5) rotation into a sequence of ten two-qubit Givens rotations each parameterized by an angle.
 The trial states are first ordered by their energy.
 The gate decomposition begins by coupling the second highest eigenstate with the highest; subsequently, the third highest eigenstate is coupled to the two highest and so forth.
 Initially, all rotation parameters are set to zero to give the identity operator.
 The optimisation is carried out in reversed order, in that the coupling parameters that connect the lowest trial state (in our example circuit $\theta_{0, 1}, \theta_{0, 2}, \theta_{0, 3}$ and $\theta_{0, 4}$) to the other trial states are optimised in the first variational round, whilst the remaining parameters are left fixed: this effectively fixes the ground state subspace and restricts the remaining 4 parameters to a parametrization of $SO(4)$.
 Once the lowest eigenstate is determined, the same procedure is repeated for the couplings between the second lowest trial state and the higher states (namely $\theta_{1, 2}, \theta_{1, 3}$ and $\theta_{1, 4}$), each time automatically constraining the evolution to a smaller subspace that remains orthogonal to the lower eigenstates.
 This sequential subspace optimisation bypasses the need for higher-order terms such as $H^2$ and the explicit projection operator, and corresponds to a diagonalisation of the Hamiltonian $H$, where at each variational round a $k$-dimensional block is block diagonalised into a single eigenvalue and a $k-1$-dimensional block.
-A schematic of the decomposition of the SO(5) rotation gate $U(\boldsymbol{\theta})$ is given in Figure~\ref{fig:so5_decomposition}. \end{enumerate} For the algorithms 2., 3. and 4. all eigenvalues are recovered within $10^{-7} Ha$.
+Orthogonality is guaranteed by construction: at every step the ansatz is a single shared $SO(k)$ rotation $U(\boldsymbol{\theta})$ acting on an orthonormal trial basis, so the prepared set $\{\ket{\psi_\mu(\boldsymbol{\theta})}\}$ is orthonormal for any parameter values.
+In the sequential subspace procedure, once the parameters that determine the lowest state are optimised, they are held fixed; the remaining free parameters then act only within the orthogonal complement subspace (equivalently, they parameterise the residual $SO(k-1)$ block), so subsequent rounds cannot reintroduce overlap with already-fixed lower states.
+A schematic of the decomposition of the SO(5) rotation gate $U(\boldsymbol{\theta})$ is given in Figure~\ref{fig:so5_decomposition}.
+SSVQE~\cite{Nakanishi2019} and MCVQE~\cite{Parrish2019} optimise a shared ansatz over a target subspace; orthogonality is handled via state-design or cost shaping, often requiring overlap measurements or explicit penalty terms.
+In contrast, our SSO protocol fixes an $SO(k)$ Givens cascade that sequentially isolates eigenstates by block-diagonalising $H$ without penalties or Gram–Schmidt.
+This makes the objective purely $\langle H\rangle$ (without squared terms), and pairs naturally with our coherent-summation readout to cut measurement count.